 “The inequality in Cambodia is huge.
 There’s some very wealthy people driving around in nice cars and some extremely poor people, especially children living on the streets.”

-In preparation for the event, we at Garment Printing were incredibly humbled to be asked to create the printed T-Shirts that will be worn during the event.
+In preparation for the event, we at Garment Printing were incredibly humbled to be asked to create the personalised clothing that will be worn during the event.
 Inspired by Matthew’s generosity and kindness, I would also like to help them raise as much money as possible to support these three incredibly worthwhile causes.

 If you’d like to find out more about Matthew, Matt’s Mammoth Mountain Challenge or if you’d like to donate money for these causes – you can visit the GoFundMe page that has been set up for Matt’s Mammoth Mountain Challenge.